Table of Contents

 - Weighted blankets are also useful for providing added warmth and comfort in new environments, as well as for providing extra support for those who suffer from insomnia, restless leg syndrome, chronic pain, depression, or autism.

-- The gentle pressure from the blanket can help to reduce anxiety and offer a sense of security.
+- The gentle pressure from the blanket can help to reduce anxiety and offer a sense of security even if you can only sleep in the airport.

 What are the drawbacks of traveling with a weighted blanket?